sandpiper-framework/sandpiper-web/content/en/docs/Concepts/DataObjectModels/ObjectModel/_index.md

 ##### Nodes

-The node is a single Sandpiper instance or system^[While a server might run multiple concurrent copies of the Sandpiper software and thus represent multiple nodes, for simplicity we just refer to the node as a system, as this is the most common use case.].
+The node is a single Sandpiper instance or system.
 It has a *Controller* responsible for, though not necessarily the originator of, its operation and contents.

 {{% alert title="Note" %}}

+While a server might run multiple concurrent copies of the Sandpiper software and thus represent multiple nodes, for simplicity we just refer to the node as a system, as this is the most common use case..

 A human interacting at Level 1-1 is technically a node, though their data state is unknown after retrieval.